Leicester Tigers: Premiership play-offs

 Leicester Tigers playing in the 2008 Premiership Final against Wasps.

 Leicester have participated in 16 of the 22 Premiership Play Offs, reaching nine consecutive finals between 2005 and 2013.
-Leicester finished first in 2004–05 going directly to the final; in Martin Johnson & Neil Back's last game for the club they lost 39–14 to Wasps.
-The following season Tigers finished second beating London Irish 40–8 in their first Play Off semi final before losing the final 45–20 to Sale.
+Leicester finished first in 2004–05 going directly to the final; in Martin Johnson & Neil Back's last game for the club, they lost 39–14 to Wasps.
+The following season, Tigers finished second beating London Irish 40–8 in their first Play Off semi final before losing the final 45–20 to Sale.

-In 2007 Leicester won their first title via the playoffs.
-They defeated Bristol 26–14 in semi-final before beating Gloucester 44–16 at Twickenham.
-On 18 May 2008 Leicester defeated Gloucester at Kingsholm to become the first team to win a Premiership semi-final playoff away from home.
+In 2007, Leicester won their first title via the playoffs.
+They defeated Bristol 26–14 in the semi-final before beating Gloucester 44–16 at Twickenham.
+On 18 May 2008, Leicester defeated Gloucester at Kingsholm to become the first team to win a Premiership semi-final playoff away from home.
 Leicester lost the 2008 final 26–16 to Wasps.

-In 2008–09 Tigers topped the table and beat Bath 24–10 in the semi-final.
+In 2008–09, Tigers topped the table and beat Bath 24–10 in the semi-final.
 The final was the closest yet, Tigers winning 10–9 against London Irish.
-In 2010 the side retained the trophy winning 33–27 against Saracens, Dan Hipkiss scored the decisive try in the closing stages.
+In 2010, the side retained the trophy winning 33–27 against Saracens, Dan Hipkiss scored the decisive try in the closing stages.
 Tigers reached the 2010–11 final for a rematch with Saracens losing 22–18.

 2011–12 saw Tigers finish second in the table and beat Saracens 24–15 in the semi-finals at Welford Road.
-In the 2012 final Harlequins beat Leicester 30–23.
-In 2013 Leicester finished 2nd and beat Harlequins 33–16 in the semi-final at Welford Road.
+In the 2012 final, Harlequins beat Leicester 30–23.
+In 2013, Leicester finished second and beat Harlequins 33–16 in the semi-final at Welford Road.
 Leicester won their tenth Premiership title by beating Northampton, 37–17.
 These nine consecutive finals is a record for consecutive appearances in a Premiership play-off final.